The RunOut Podcast

 RunOut 115: Jakob Schubert Goes B.I.G.
 (Plus Jared Leto’s big TR)

-Jakob Schubert is a four-time World Champion, an Olympic bronze medalist, and he has more IFSC gold medals than another male competitor.
+Jakob Schubert is a four-time World Champion, an Olympic bronze medalist, and he has more IFSC gold medals than any other male competitor.
 He’s also sent some of the hardest routes in the world, including, most recently, a first ascent of Project B.I.G. in Flatanger, which he rated 9c, making it only the third route ever to be given this grade.
 Our interview with Jakob takes us behind the scenes on his livestream of sending B.I.G.; his ticklist of some of the hardest routes in the world, especially Chris Sharma lines; who he thinks might be a contender in the next Olympics; and his love of American football.

 But first, we talk about Jared Leto’s toprope ascent of the Empire State Building, and try to figure out why everyone so mad.